QSaman/LearnOpenGL/ReadMe.md

 Sample codes from [LearnOpenGL](https://learnopengl.com) website.
 My codes are a little different and I'm using CMake.
+You can also check this [website](http://in2gpu.com/opengl-3/).